thebhaveshshinde/TO_DO_LIST/README.md

  Storage - Local Storage to store the Task Entered By the Users , even if the Page is refreshed or reloaded.

  Tailwind CSS - To make the Project UI Attractive By using Various Utility Classes .

+Responsive Design - Friendly on All screens like Mobile , Tab , Laptop and PC.

  Workflow  :-